maybites/ofxOpenNI2OSC/README.markdown

 * Fixed a bug in the example where my demo of MaskPixels was making everything go black...for some reason glEnableBlend(GL_DST_COLOR, GL_ZERO) is not behaving like I expect
 * Restructured the examples folder, including going back to having the config folder already in the bin/data/openni path

-Previous changes:
-* Updated to latest drivers (OpenNI 1.1.0.41 unstable, NITE 1.3.1.5 , SensorKinect (Avin) 5.0.1.32)
-* Compiled these as portable dylibs for Mac OSX (see NOTE ABOUT PORTABILITY below)
-* Added Codeblocks support for Windows
-* Added Linux support (Codeblocks)
-* Bugfixed HandTracker and GestureGenerator (was ignoring initial gestures due to timestamp issue)
-* Added setMaxNumberOfUsers to UserGenerator (although memory allocation is still done with a define for MAX_NUMBER_USERS cpu intense iterations for point clouds and masks can now be limited by setting a 'soft' max using this function.
-TODO: make the arrays/mem dynamically allocate)
-* Other minor bug fixes, etc
-* Updated this readme...

 INSTALLATION
 ============